Key points:

 These types of investors are not living a quiet life.

-It is not the investments that keeps their lives from being quiet, but rather the fact that these investors are so consumed by their investments that they neglect their present responsibilities.
-They interfere with other people’s lives by depending on others for present-day needs.
+It is not the investments that keeps their lives from being quiet.
+It is that they are so consumed with their investments that they neglect their present responsibilities.
+They interfere with other people’s lives by intentionally depending on others for present-day needs.

 As followers of Christ, however, we should aspire to lead a quiet life.
 Here’s why –